EricMFink/ProfessionalResponsibility/_casebook/chap1.md

 Applicant has disclosed various student loans with balances now totaling about $430,000.
 He has stated that the loans are currently delinquent but professes good faith intentions to pay them.
 He has attributed his nonpayment to the downturn in the economy and bad faith negotiations on the part of some of the loan servicers.
 Our review of the application indicates that the disbursement dates of the loans cover a 20-year period, from as early as 1985.
 Applicant has not made any substantial payments on the loans.
 He has not been flexible in his discussions with the loan servicers.
 Under all the circumstances herein, we conclude that applicant has not presently established the character and general fitness requisite for an attorney and counselor-at-law.

 ## Unauthorized Practice of Law

-### Model Rules of Professional Conduct, Rule 5.5
+### Model Rules of Professional Conduct

 <div class="legal-code">

-#### Unauthorized Practice of Law; Multijurisdictional Practiceof Law
+#### Rule 5.5: Unauthorized Practice of Law; Multijurisdictional Practiceof Law

 (a) A lawyer shall not practice law in a jurisdiction in violation of the regulation of the legal profession in that jurisdiction, or assist another in doing so.

 (b) A lawyer who is not admitted to practice in this jurisdiction shall not:
 	(1) except as authorized by these Rules or other law, establish an office or other systematic and continuous presence in this jurisdiction for the practice of law; or
 	(2) hold out to the public or otherwise represent that the lawyer is admitted to practice law in this jurisdiction.

 (c) A lawyer admitted in another United States jurisdiction, and not disbarred or suspended from practice in any jurisdiction, may provide legal services on a temporary basis in this jurisdiction that:
 	(1) are undertaken in association with a lawyer who is admitted to practice in this jurisdiction and who actively participates in the matter;
 	(2) are in or reasonably related to a pending or potential proceeding before a tribunal in this or another jurisdiction, if the lawyer, or a person the lawyer is assisting, is authorized by law or order to appear in such proceeding or reasonably expects to be so authorized;
 	(3) are in or reasonably related to a pending or potential arbitration, mediation, or other alternative resolution proceeding in this or another jurisdiction, if the services arise out of or are reasonably related to the lawyer's practice in a jurisdiction in which the lawyer is admitted to practice and are not services for which the forum requires pro hac vice admission; or
 	(4) are not within paragraphs (c) (2) or (c)(3) and arise out of or are reasonably related to the lawyer's practice in a jurisdiction in which the lawyer is admitted to practice.

 (d) A lawyer admitted in another United States jurisdiction or in a foreign jurisdiction, and not disbarred or suspended from practice in any jurisdiction or the equivalent thereof, or a person otherwise lawfully practicing as an in-house counsel under the laws of a foreign jurisdiction, may provide legal services through an office or other systematic and continuous presence in this jurisdiction that:
 	(1) are provided to the lawyer's employer or its organizational affiliates, are not services for which the forum requires pro hac vice admission; and when performed by a foreign lawyer and requires advice on the law of this or another U.S. jurisdiction or of the United States, such advice shall be based upon the advice of a lawyer who is duly licensed and authorized by the jurisdiction to provide such advice; or
 	(2) are services that the lawyer is authorized by federal or other law or rule to provide in this jurisdiction.

 (e) For purposes of paragraph (d):
 	(1) the foreign lawyer must be a member in good standing of a recognized legal profession in a foreign jurisdiction, the members of which are admitted to practice as lawyers or counselors at law or the equivalent, and subject to effective regulation and discipline by a duly constituted professional body or a public authority; or, (2) the person otherwise lawfully practicing as an in-house counsel under the laws of a foreign jurisdiction must be authorized to practice under this Rule by, in the exercise of its discretion, [the highest court of this jurisdiction].

 	</div>